Recursive Solution of Initial Value Problems with Temporal Discretization: Preliminaries

-Thus, it suffices to prove the proposition for the special case of $f: [-M,M]^n \to \intvaldom[{[-K,K]^m}]$.
+Thus, it suffices to prove the proposition for the special case of $f: \R^n \to \intvaldom[\R^m\lift]$.
 This has already been proven in~\parencite[Lemma~3.4]{Edalat_Escardo:Integ_realPCF:2000} for the case of $n = m = 1$.
-But, the proof given in~\parencite{Edalat_Escardo:Integ_realPCF:2000} is independent of the values of $n$ and $m$, because the crucial property that is needed is that $\intvaldom[{[-K,K]^m}]$ is a continuous $\glb$-semilattice, for any $m \in \N$. \end{proof}
+But, the proof given in~\parencite{Edalat_Escardo:Integ_realPCF:2000} is independent of the values of $n$ and $m$, because the crucial property that is needed is that $\intvaldom[\R^m\lift]$ is a continuous $\glb$-semilattice, for any $m \in \N$. \end{proof}

-As the restriction of the Scott topology of $\kCPPO{[-K,K]^m}$ over $[-K,K]^m$ is the Euclidean topology, we may consider any continuous vector field $f: \R^n \to [-K,K]^m$ also as a function of type $\R^n \to \kCPPO{[-K,K]^m}$, and construct its canonical extension accordingly, which will be Scott-continuous.
+As the restriction of the Scott topology of $\kCPPO{\R^m\lift}$ over $\R^m$ is the Euclidean topology, we may consider any continuous map $f: \R^n \to \R^m$ also as a function of type $\R^n \to \kCPPO{\R^m\lift}$, and construct its canonical interval extension accordingly, which will be Scott-continuous.

+In lambda calculus, a fixpoint combinator is used for recursive definitions.
+One common fixpoint term is the so-called $Y$ combinator $Y \defeq \lambda f. (\lambda x. f( xx)) (\lambda x. f( xx))$.
+As previously mentioned, domains were introduced to construct mathematical models of lambda calculus~\parencite{Scott:Outline:1970}.
+The denotation of a fixpoint combinator may be provided by the (domain-theoretic) fixpoint operator, as specified in the following theorem: